se2024-jpg/Slash/README.md

 2. Run the installation script `install.py`:

 - Execute the `install.py` script to handle all setup requirements automatically.
 This includes installing dependencies, setting up environment variables, and ensuring the project is ready to run.
-- The script will prompt you for the following inputs: Google Client ID: Enter your OAuth 2.0 Client ID.
-Google Client Secret: Enter your OAuth 2.0 Client Secret.
-This input is handled securely.
+- The script will prompt you for the following inputs Google OAuth Client ID, Google OAuth Client Secret, Google Email ID, Google Email Password.
+These inputs are handled securely.

 ```
 python3 install.py